25 Awesome Words to Use on your CV

 • stretching yourself in terms of the way you write and the words you use: the CV has its own grammar that need not use sentences and paragraphs but if you think of a recruitment consultant writing a very concise report about you – then you will not go far wrong

-• choosing an attractive style, which means simplicity: avoid boxes, graphics, templates in your WP programme, photos (unless you are a performer) and get your fonts right (Tahoma and Verdana are the best when you email your CV to recruiters and you can use 9.5 point size to give yourself space)
+• Choose an attractive style focused on simplicity: avoid boxes, graphics, and photos (unless you are a performer).
+Getting your fonts right is a key part of how to get a job fast—Tahoma and Verdana are the best options, and you can use 9.5 point size to give yourself more space.

-• testing and checking your new document: try your CV out on friends and partners and have at least one person proof-read it; there is no room for error and spell-checkers do not find every mistake; switch off your grammar checker because it does not apply to CVs at all
+• testing and checking your new document: try your CV out on friends and partners to ensure your skills for CV are clearly presented and have at least one person proof-read it; there is no room for error and spell-checkers do not find every mistake; switch off your grammar checker because it does not apply to CVs at all

 25 Words to Use on your CV